syncfusion-content/wpf-docs/wpf/Ribbon/RibbonListBox.md

 ---
 layout: post
 title: RibbonListBox in Syncfusion Ribbon control
-description: RibbonListBox in Syncfusion Ribbon control
+description: This section briefly describes the functionalities of RibbonListBox in Syncfusion Ribbon control for WPF
 platform: wpf
 control: Ribbon
 documentation: ug
 ---
-# RibbonListBox
+# RibbonListBox in WPF Ribbon

 `RibbonListBox` control is used to display a list of items in a Ribbon.
 It accepts any type of content as RibbonListBox items but `ListBoxItem` by default.